amyhupe/amyhupe.co.uk/src/articles/2019-03-02-the-myth-that-design-systems-solve-easy-problems.md

 _“Designers and developers want to focus their time on solving the problems unique to their product, instead of spending time reinventing the wheel on things like how navigation should work or what a button should look like.”_

-I was surprised but happy to see this phrasing used in place of the common alternative, which says that “Design systems solve the easy problems, so teams can focus on fixing the hard ones”.
+I was surprised but happy to see this statement used in place of the common alternative, which says that “Design systems solve the easy problems, so teams can focus on fixing the hard ones”.

 Let me explain.

 ## Design systems fix the common problems, not the easy ones

-Design systems exist to stop teams doubling up their efforts fixing common problems, like how to write an error message or create a call to action on a page.
+Design systems exist to stop teams doubling up their efforts fixing common, recurring problems, like how to write an error message or create a call to action on a page.

 By providing tried and tested solutions to these problems, supported with usage guidelines and code, they can reduce duplication of effort and create consistency across one or more products.